Home

 Surviving hurtling round a sharp bend at high speed is placed in hands of the Almighty!

-Unfortunately, we can't all rely on such Divine attention, and so it's a good idea to take extra care and maintain maximum vigilance - always expecting other drivers to behave badly.
+Unfortunately, we can't all rely on such Divine attention, and so it's a good idea to take extra care and maintain maximum vigilance when driving in Crete - always expecting other drivers to behave badly.

-Use of the horn is commonplace, but don't take it personally.
-They use it in Greece as it should be used - as a warning signal of their approach.
+Use of the horn is commonplace on the roads in Crete, but don't take it personally.
+Driving in Crete and Greece in general the use of the horn is used as it should be used - as a warning signal of their approach.
 In the UK, the horn is almost exclusively used as an indicator of annoyance or an expression of anger or aggression.
-Not so much in Crete.
+Not so much on the roads in Crete.
 This lays bare the great urban myth of the Greek driver - rude, impatient and aggressive.

 Although this might happen (I know it happens in the UK too), a close look at the Cretan road junction will explain another reason for this apparent "impatience".

-Unlike in the UK and most other north European and American cities, the traffic lights at junctions in Crete are set close to the waiting car or high above on a gantry.
-Usually, there's no traffic lights on the opposite side of the road.
+Unlike in the UK and most other north European and American cities, the traffic lights at junctions on the roads in Crete are set close to the waiting car or high above on a gantry.
+Usually, there are no traffic lights on the opposite side of the road on the roads in Crete.
 Quite often therefore, the first car can find it hard to see the light change because they are too close or slightly behind.

 Hence, the habit of drivers in the queue telling the first car that the lights have changed to green with a toot on the horn.